raynicho/ExpresswayScenarioInterface/README.md

 *main.h, main.cpp:* various functions used throughout the scenario interface

+*staticObject.h:* class that handles reading and writing functionality of static scenario objects

+*virtualObject.h:* class that handles reading and writing functionality of virtual scenario objects

 ##To Do
 - develop writing functionality of the program
 - test reading and writing functionality of the program
-- develop objects for handling different virtual objects (static mainly)
+- develop objects for handling different virtual objects
 - develop process for iterating across trials (sections of expressway) and placing scenario interactions
 - develop graphical interface to make placing scenario interactions easier